-Section III: Work Plan for the Committee on Accreditation in 2021-22
+Section III: Proposed Work Plan for the Committee on Accreditation in 2021-22

 The work plan for the Commission and COA for 2021-22 is summarized in this section.
-The accreditation responsibilities continue but not without the ongoing and profound impact of the worldwide pandemic on education.
-Although colleges, universities, and schools have returned to in-person learning, the pandemic continues to impact educator preparation and candidates' experiences.
-The challenges in the 2021-22 academic year are similar, but different in significant ways, than the previous academic year and require additional coordination and collaboration with the field.
+The accreditation responsibilities continue but not without the continuing and profound impact of the worldwide pandemic on education that persists.
+Although colleges, universities and schools have returned to in person learning, the pandemic continues to impact educator preparation and candidates' experiences.
+The challenges in the 2021-2022 academic year are similar, but different in significant ways, than the previous academic year and require additional coordination and collaboration with the field.
 The Commission continues to work closely with the field to identify and address the changing needs dictated by this pandemic and that may hinder prospective candidates from progressing through their preparation programs.

-During this time, Commission staff is focused on continuing to provide as much assistance as possible to ensure candidates can progress in their programs, to work with institutions in addressing challenges in meeting standards, and to provide support where needed to ensure that completers are well prepared to enter the workforce.
+During this time providing as much assistance as possible to move candidates forward, to work with institutions in addressing challenges in meeting standards, and to provide support where needed to ensure that completers are well prepared to enter the workforce has been primary.

 With this context in mind, the Commission moves forward with implementing its oversight responsibilities and with the accreditation system.
-Once again, with the safety of the reviewers and personnel within institutions as a central concern, accreditation activities for 2021-22 are being conducted virtually.
+Once again, with the safety of the reviewers and personnel within institutions as a central concern, accreditation activities for 2021-22 will be conducted virtually.
 Accreditation site visits and revisits, program review and Common Standards review sessions, team lead trainings and Board of Institutional Review training will all take place entirely through technology.